swcarpentry/DEPRECATED-bc/lessons/misc-git/git-and-github/instructor_notes.md

 - Again, have a student add their thing and push.
 - Before pulling make a change in the same place in the same file.
 - Try to rebase as above.
-- Explain the conflict message git prints out.
+- Explain the conflict message Git prints out.
 - Show the conflict messages in the file and how to clean it up.
 - Continue the rebase and push the result.
 - Have everyone pull.